EdgeOne CLI

 3. Initializing

-After a successful login, execute the initialization command.
-To initialize the basic environment required for Edgeone Pages in the project:
+After successfully logged in, execute the initialization command to initialize the basic environment for Edgeone Pages in the project.

 edgeone pages init

-folder and sample functions will be generated under the project root directory.
-Subsequently, you can continuously add and develop functions in this folder.
-For detailed usage of the functions, refer to the documentation.
+folder and example functions will be generated in the project root directory.
+Subsequently, you can continuously add new and develop functions under this folder.
+For detailed usage of functions, see the documentation.

 edgeone pages dev

-If you need to use KV storage capability or synchronize environment variables already set in the console to local debugging, you can execute the associate project command, enter the project name as required, where the project name here is the Pages project name already created in the preparation work.
+If you need to use KV storage capacity or synchronize environment variables set in the console to local debugging, you can execute the associate project command, enter the project name as required.
+The project name here is the created Pages project name in preparation.

 edgeone pages link

-After local development and debugging, push the project code to the Git remote, and the CI build and deployment of the Pages backend will be triggered, completing the entire development process.
+After local development and debugging is done, push the project code to the Git remote to trigger the CI build and deployment in the Pages backend, completing the entire development process.

 7. Local Deployment